lucas-belvin/aika-marketing/src/pages/index.md

   section_id: ''
   title: Understand how reps spend time.
 Sell more.
   content: |-
     In sales, time is money in the most literal sense.
 But understanding how reps spend time is no easy task.
-With Aika, you:
+With Proost, you:

     * Get insight straight from the source: Your reps' calendars
     * Learn how your top performers' calendars compare to the rest